-There will be a presumption in favour of the re-use of such facilities for community and recreation type uses.
+There will be a presumption in favour of the re-use of such facilities for community, social or recreation uses.
 Development of these community assets for non-community use will only be permitted when:

 - a).
 An alternative site or building is provided of equal or greater community value than the facility to be replaced; and - b).
-The asset to be replaced has been unused for a significant period of time namely 18 months, marketed to find another user, and is not subject to the community right to bid process
+The asset to be replaced has been unused for a significant period of at least 12 months, marketed to find another user, and is not subject to the community right to bid process - c).
+Development can only proceed where any likely significant effect on the River Wye SAC can be avoided or mitigated.